  They take a whole-of-government view of the most efficient way of managing the cost base of government;

- They focus on the "citizen" not the "customer".
-That is, they seek to engage with citizens as owners of and participants in the creation of public services, not as passive recipients of services.
+ They focus on the "citizen" or “business” not the "customer".
+That is, they seek to engage with citizens and businesses as owners of and participants in the creation of public services, not merely as passive recipients of services.

 The TGF

-Puts in place business processes, capacity and structures that drive transformation and create irreversible change
+Provides business processes, capacity and structures that drive transformation and create the required changes

 Is inexpensive to implement mainly through re-allocation of existing budgets, so low entry barrier